api3dao/old-api3-docs/docs/airnode/v0.5/reference/deployment-files/secrets-env.md

 Below is an example of `secrets.env`.

-- Variable names cannot contain dashes (-).
+- Variable names cannot contain dashes (-) or start with a number.

 <!-- TODO: Reference a file from Airnode examples instead -->